kalekundert/wordle/README.md

   more words are being guessed, it may be possible to do better by distributing the best letters over words that wouldn't be optimal on their own.

-- Find guesses that are Pareto-optimal.
-What does this mean?
-Each guess can be ranked in two ways: by the number of green letters it is expected to contain, and by the same for yellow letters.
-While there may be some overlap between these rankings, they are not the same.
-For example, a word that ends in 'y' would rank relatively high in terms of green letters (because 'y' is common at the end of words), but relatively low in terms of yellow letters (because 'y' is not that common overall).
-It's not clear *a priori* how much we should factor each ranking when picking the best guess.

-  One way to avoid this problem is to not pick a single best guess, but instead to find all the Pareto-optimal guesses.
-Collectively, these guesses are called the Pareto front.
-A Pareto-optimal guess is one for which no other guess has both more expected green letters and more expected yellow letters.
-  In other words: no matter how much value you personally assign to yellow and green letters, your personal "best guess" will be in the Pareto front.
-Think of the Pareto front as a collection of reasonable guesses, from which you can pick the one that best suits your taste.

 Here are the commands to run the script:
 ```
 $ git clone git@github.com:kalekundert/wordle.git